-A rhetorical analysis is an examination in which a text convinces the readers to its point of view.
+An advertisement rhetorical analysis is an examination in which a text convinces the readers to its point of view.
 It, therefore, concentrates on investigating and identifying how a text or article communes the approach it uses to interact with an audience.
-A rhetorical analysis also seeks to make a certain claim or stand, establish its stakes, support it and last but not least convince the audience to acknowledge the claim it raises.
+An advertisement rhetorical analysis also seeks to make a certain claim or stand, establish its stakes, support it and last but not least convince the audience to acknowledge the claim it raises.
 Ensure to start the analysis by following the text’s argument.
-Besides persuasion, a rhetorical analysis also seeks to create an effect of entertaining or informing.
+Besides persuasion, an advertisement rhetorical analysis also seeks to create an effect of entertaining or informing.
 This is achieved by breaking a work of non- fiction into different parts and further explain how these parts work collectively.
-Consequently, how to write a rhetorical analysis, calls for adopting the following techniques: Gather the necessary information, write the introduction, followed by the body and finally, write the conclusion.
+Consequently, adopting the following techniques will be of great assistance when writing a rhetorical analysis paper of an advertisement: Gather the necessary information, write the introduction, followed by the body and finally, write the conclusion.

-A rhetorical analysis could be written for different communicative mediums, for instance, films, books, television shows, and, articles.
+An advertisement rhetorical analysis could be written for different communicative mediums, for instance, films, commercials, books, television shows, and, articles.
 All these seek to make a specific statement for the audience of choice.
 In writing this analysis, clearly, illustrate how the author or creator of the work endeavors to make their argument.
 It is of essence to include information on whether the argument is successful or not.
-For this reason, the first step in writing a rhetorical analysis that is effective is gathering information.
+For this reason, the first step in writing an advertisement rhetorical analysis that is effective is gathering information.

 Once information has been gathered, one would then need to examine the appeal.
 An appeal essentially is the effort put to obtain an audience agreement or approval.
 Appeals are categorized into three; the logical, the ethical and the pathetic.
 The pathetic appeal invokes the audience feels to gain approval and acceptance for the works or ideas expressed.
 These emotions range from compassion, anger, sympathy, sadness or love.
 The ethical or ethos appeal depends on the character and credibility of the writer in getting approval.
 Ethos would be the mentions of the writer’s qualifications.
 Logical appeals or logos use reason as the base for an argument.
 On the other hand, logos is whereby a writer uses evidence, facts, and data as the basis for their argument (Foss 485).